Mat Fraser is a legend in the CrossFit community.

 - Cheri Mah, Stanford Sleep Researcher

-What Is Mat Fraser’s Diet Plan?
+What Is The Mat Fraser Diet Plan?

+What does Mat Fraser eat?
 After his disappointment at the 2015 CrossFit competition, Fraser experienced a turn-around moment.

 He went from eating a pint of ice cream every night to eliminating dairy, cutting out junk food, and focusing strictly on eating meat, vegetables, white rice, and fruits.